 How to Hire a Car

 If you are a tourist who is still making his/her plans to visit the country, the first thing you need to know when it comes to hiring a vehicle in the UAE is that it is relatively easy.
-At Quick Lease Car Rental, we extend our rent a car service to all tourists who hold a valid driving license in their home country.
+At Quick Lease Car Rental, we extend our rent a car in Dubai service to all tourists who hold a valid driving license in their home country.
 In terms of documentation, customers are only required to provide copies of their visa and passport, in addition to an international driving permit.

 Do Not Overtake from the Right Side